rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 #### Section 5 : Adopt the Model Object in Your Views

 Now that you’ve created the UserData object, you need to update your views to adopt it as the data store for your app.

+#### Section 6 : Create a Favorite Button for Each Landmark

+The Landmarks app can now switch between a filtered and unfiltered view of the landmarks, but the list of favorite landmarks is still hard coded.
+To allow the user to add and remove favorites, you need to add a favorite button to the landmark detail view.